Social Interactions Models with Latent Structures: Proofs of Main Results

-To validate the parametric bootstrap inference procedure, it suffices to verify Assumptions 1–6 in \cite{higgins2024bootstrap}.
-First, since the logistic link function is infinitely differentiable, the true parameters lie in the interior of a compact parameter space, and the $\epsilon_{ig}$'s are i.i.d., Assumptions 1–4 of \cite{higgins2024bootstrap} are readily satisfied.
-Second, since we assume $G/n \to c \in [0,\infty)$, their Assumption 5 also holds in our setting.
+To validate the parametric bootstrap inference procedure, it suffices to verify Assumptions 1–6 in \citet{higgins2024bootstrap}.
+First, since the logistic link function is infinitely differentiable, the true parameters lie in the interior of a compact parameter space, and the $\epsilon_{ig}$'s are i.i.d., our setting readily satisfies Assumptions 1–4 of \citet{higgins2024bootstrap}.
+Second, since we assume $G/n \to c \in (0,\infty)$, their Assumption 5 also holds in our setting.
 Finally, Assumptions \ref{assu:invertibility_assumption1} and \ref{assu:invertibility2} are equivalent to their Assumption 6.

-This allows us to complete the proof of part \ref{thm:post_classification_estimation-b} by adapting their arguments to our setting. \end{proof}
+To see why these invertibility conditions hold for our model, let $\eta_{ig} = \overline{P}_{ig}\overline{\beta} + X_{ig}'\beta + \mu_g$ be the linear index and $\Lambda'_{ig} = \Lambda(\eta_{ig})(1-\Lambda(\eta_{ig}))$.
+For the logistic log-likelihood, and the Hessian is plus derivatives with respect to the CCPs through the fixed point mapping.
+Since $\Lambda'_{ig} \in (0,1/4]$ and $\|X_{ig}\|$ is bounded (Assumption~\ref{npl}\ref{npl-i}), the Hessian is uniformly bounded above and, under the identification condition in Assumption~\ref{npl}\ref{npl-iv}, bounded away from zero.
+This allows us to complete the proof of part \ref{thm:post_classification_estimation-b} by adapting the arguments of \citet{higgins2024bootstrap} to our setting. \end{proof}